 Also WP Rocket is compatible with E-commerce WordPress plugins such as

 - WP eStore

-See the complete list of Ecomerce plugins compatible with WP Rocket
+See the complete list of Ecommerce plugins compatible with WP Rocket

-When it comes to page speed optimization, the size of your website related files play an important role.
-Lesser the file size, lower the bandwidth it will consume and faster the site will be.
+When it comes to page speed optimization, the size of your website related files plays an important role.
+The lesser the file size, the lower the bandwidth it will consume and the faster the site will be.

 When you enable this feature, WP Rocket automatically removes white-spaces, comments, line breaks and unnecessary characters from the code without altering or impacting its function.

 However, at times there are chances that when you start configuring these settings some features may not work as you expect them to.
 And that is why it is recommended that you check your website after using this feature.